 These gemstones require specific care due to their hardness and penchant for chipping.
 The best way to determine how to clean color stone jewelry is to determine where the gem falls on the Mohs Scale.

 The Mohs ScaleThe Mohs Scale of hardness classifies how soft or robust a stone is and how it holds up to weathering or shock.
 For instance, a diamond ranks at the highest hardness score of ten.
 Talc, one of the softest minerals, ranks at one.

 Tanzanite, a popular indigo-colored gemstone, ranks 6 1/2.
 This means that it tends to be a fairly brittle stone, but it can stand everyday wear.
 Delicately washing this stone in warm water with mild soap is acceptable.
 However, it should not be exposed to vigorous activity, ultrasonic cleaners or excessive temperatures.

 Not every colored stone requires the same care or attention.
 Each stone ranks differently on the Mohs Scale and has different needs and toughness levels.

-Also, unlike other color stones, opal is not internally solid but rather gelatinous.
-It ranks about a six on the hardness scale and is very susceptible to scratches and cracks.
-Impacts should be avoided as well as ultrasonic cleaners, excessive heat, hot water and steam.
+There are some special cases to watch out for, like the gemstone opal.
+Unlike other color stones, opal is not internally solid but rather gelatinous.
+It ranks at about a six on the hardness scale and is very susceptible to scratches and cracks.
+It’s best to avoid exposing an opal to hard impacts, ultrasonic cleaners, excessive heat, hot water or steam.
 It is recommended to clean opals with baby oil or olive oil to prevent them from drying out.

-It is our policy not to sell or trade in gemstones that have been treated with vapor deposition.
+It is our policy not to sell or trade-in gemstones that are treated with vapor deposition.
 Also, we do not sell rubies from Myanmar/Burma, composite rubies, coral or ivory.

 ALL JEWELRY EDUCATION >